 Some have argued that it isn’t really a nature book, because nature is something wild and untamed, while the main focus of this book is a tame and captive hawk, which does most of its hunting in suburbs and college campuses.
 But I think there is still a wildness to this hawk, and this book, which explores powerful themes of nature and what it means to be animal or human.
 Nature may be at its most elemental far from civilization, but sometimes a thing has to be pulled out of context in order to study it and see it in a new light.
 So while the book straddles the worlds of humans and animals, the themes of wildness and nature are still very much present.

 So, what exactly constitutes “nature writing”?
 It depends on who you ask, and the topic has received much debate lately, but I will save that for another post.
 For now, you can read an interview with Helen Macdonald here, and also here.

-And here’s a video interview from the Sydney Writers’ Festival.
+And here’s a video interview at the Chicago Humanities Festival.